dougli1sqrd/eric-off-the-rails/static/_posts/2024-04-01-vgaterm-intro-001.md

 :----:|:-----:
 ![Timing Board front](/assets/images/vgaterm-timing-front.jpg) | ![Timing Board back](/assets/images/vgaterm-timing-back.jpg)
-<span style="color: {{ site.caption_color }};">Vgaterm Timing circuit top</span> | <span style="color: {{ site.caption_color }};">Vgaterm Timing cicuit bottom</span>
+<span style="color: {{ site.caption_color }};">Vgaterm Timing circuit top</span> | <span style="color: {{ site.caption_color }};">Vgaterm Timing circuit bottom</span>

 VGA timing is controlled by the "timing board" circuit.
 This establishes the `H_SYNC` and `V_SYNC` signals that VGA requires, the `START` signal which alerts the CPU to begin  emitting pixels to the FIFO, and the `visible` flag, which is used to compute `CLK_VIS` to read pixel bytes out of the FIFO.

 ### Pixels Out
 Every frame (60 times a second) the esp32c3 microcontroller needs to output 256,000 bytes (640x400 pixels, 1 byte per pixel) to hardware so they may be displayed.
-We decided that this is the most important software role as too much jitter in timing will cause artifacts and wobbling in the piture.
+We decided that this is the most important software role as too much jitter in timing will cause artifacts and wobbling in the picture.

 To cross the clock domains, from the CPU SPI to VGA pixel clock, we used a FIFO memory chip.
 This lets us write bytes from the CPU while VGA hardware reads bytes exactly when it needs them.